kevintu888/kevintu888/README.md

-- 👋 Hi, I’m @kevintu888
+- 👋 Hi, I’m Kevin Tu
-- 👀 I’m interested in ...
+- 👀 I’m interested in running
-- 🌱 I’m currently learning PostgreSQL and ML/AI
+- 🌱 I’m currently learning ML/AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python project on big data analytics
 - 📫 How to reach me ...

 <!---